PublicDataWorks/complaint-manager/README.md

 ##### Core team

 - Log in to Google with the NOIPM infrastructure Google account from 1Password.
-- Look up the Core Team API key for test environment at https://console.cloud.google.com/apis/credentials.
+- Look up the Core Team API key for test environment [here](https://console.cloud.google.com/apis/credentials).
 - Set a local environment variable called `REACT_APP_GOOGLE_API_KEY` with this test key in your `~/.profile` or `~/.zshrc` file.

 ##### Contributors